Lothav/game-of-life/README.md

 So, the game have to show exactly the way that the generations advances by the agreement of these rules.

-IMPORTANT : The coments of this program is in Portuguese-Brazil Language.
+IMPORTANT : The general language of this program is in Portuguese-Brazil Language.
 If you still have any doubts, send me an message and I'll try to solve it for you.